 - A request arrives at a protected endpoint.

-- The middleware checks for an
+- The middleware checks for a payment header (

-X-PAYMENTheader. - If missing: returns
+X-PAYMENTorPAYMENT-SIGNATURE). - If missing: returns

 402 Payment Requiredwith the configured requirements. - If present: sends the payment to the facilitator for verification and settlement.